-So far, we discussed Ginseng system's architecture, and the MPSP memory auction from the auctioneer's point of view.
+So far, we discussed the Ginseng system's architecture, and the MPSP memory auction from the auctioneer's point of view.
 But what should guests who participate in MPSP auctions do?
-How much memory should they bid for and how much should they offer to pay for it?
-In an exact VCG auction, the guests would be expected to inform the host about their valuation for different memory quantities.
-However, the reduced MPSP bidding language lightens the computational burden off the host and leaves the choice of memory quantity with the guest.
-Multi-bid auctions are further discussed in Section 10.
+How much memory should they bid for and how much should they offer to pay?
+In an exact VCG auction, the guests can inform the host about their valuation for different memory quantities.
+However, the reduced MPSP bidding language lightens the computational burden on the host and leaves the choice of memory quantity with the guest.
+An intermediate approach-the multi-bid auctions is discussed in Section 10.

-In this section we present an example bidding strategy we developed.
+In this section we present the bidding strategy we developed.
 It is used by the guests in the performance evaluation in Section 8.
 Our guest wishes to maximize the utility it estimates it will derive from the next auction.
-This is a natural class of bidding strategies in ad auctions [9].
+This is a natural class of bidding strategies in ad auctions [5].

 Our guest needs to decide how much memory to bid for, and at what price.
 We show in Section 6.1 that for any memory quantity, the best strategy for the guest would be to bid its true valuation for that quantity.
-To choose the maximal quantity it wants to bid for, the guest compares its estimated utility from bidding for the different quantities, as described in Section 6.2, with the help of on-line algorithms (Section 6.3).
+To choose the maximal quantity it wants to bid for, the guest compares its estimated utility from bidding for the different quantities, as described in Section 6.2.